 Perhaps not surprisingly, broken fingers are often seen in the emergency room.
 While not life-threatening, these injuries prevent people from going about many aspects of their daily life and they generally want to have them treated immediately.
 Sprains may also require a finger splint.

 The forearm splint covers the area from the forearm to the hand excluding the fingers.
 As with broken fingers, a broken wrist or arm is a painful malady that can prevent a person from doing many of the things they routinely do.

-These are some of the maladies that a front-line ER nurse, doctor, technician or nursing student will frequently encounter while working the emergency department.
+These are some of the maladies that a front-line ER nurse, doctor, technician, or nursing student will frequently encounter while working in the emergency department.
 It’s quite a broad range!
-Professionals working the emergency room need to have a diverse medical skill set.
+Professionals working in the emergency room need to have a diverse medical skill set.
 Nursing students preparing for their clinical trials in the emergency department may find this information particularly helpful.